samiux/samiux.github.io/rosemary.md

 # Rosemary 迷迭香 - Intrusion Detection and Prevention System  防御入侵系统

-## Performance is higher than Garland as the CPU power is different!!!

-## 因处理器不同，其效能比「茼蒿」要高!!!

 As technology advances, so do cybersecurity threats, which can leave individuals and small businesses vulnerable to cybercrime.
 Public-facing networks and computers are highly susceptible to daily hacker attacks from around the world.
 In response to this need, the Rosemary Intrusion Detection and Prevention System (IDPS) was developed as a highly efficient and ultra-low latency security solution.

 One of the most significant benefits of Rosemary is its user-friendly design, making it accessible to everyone, regardless of their technical expertise in Network Security Monitoring (NSM) or Information Security (InfoSec).
 This "Plug, Play and Forget" system efficiently eliminates the need for any complex configurations or maintenance.
 Also, Rosemary is making it an affordable and ideal solution for home and small office/home office (SOHO) setups.